Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 Planaria are tiny flatworms that live in freshwater and marine environments, and on plants throughout the globe.

-Planaria we do occasionally observe in aquariums are more naturally found fresh water ponds or temperate lakes, and are carnivores!
+Planaria we do occasionally observe in aquariums are more naturally found fresh water ponds or temperate lakes, and are carnivores or scavengers (scavengers. in the sense of a vulture, most definitely NOT a decomposter)!

 Another key point about Planaria is these flatworms are generally only seen in VERY small numbers of individuals, unlike Detritus Worms which can number in the 100s or more.